Tom Donaghy: Recognition

 He has received awards from the John Simon Guggenheim Memorial Foundation, the National Endowment for the Arts, Theater Communications Group, the Sloan Foundation, PEN American and the residencies MacDowell, Millay, Albee, and Berilla Kerr Foundations.

 His theater work has been profiled by The New York Times, The Los Angeles Times, the Village Voice and others and he has written essays about theater for The New York Times and American Theater Magazine.

+His investigation into the murder of Harry Anglemyer, known as "The Fudge King" of Ocean City, New Jersey, was published in The Atavist Magazine, titled "Who Killed the Fudge King?
+How I (possibly) solved a cold case on my summer vacation."
+The piece received the 2024 Excellence in Feature Writing Award from NLGJA: The Association of LGBTQ Journalists.

-Film and Television
+Film and television

 Donaghy adapted his play The Dadshuttle as a short film, which he directed.
 The cinematographer was Ellen Kuras.
 The play Down the Shore was also adapted as a short film, directed by Maggie Kiley and produced by Kate Bayley.
 In 1999 he wrote and directed the feature film Story of a Bad Boy, produced by Jean Doumanian.

 In 2008 he began working in television.
 With Jerry Bruckheimer Television and Warner Bros.
 Television, he created and produced The Whole Truth for ABC.
 In 2019 he co-created, with Lee Daniels, the musical drama STAR for Fox Broadcasting Company.